1. Honest Burgers

 Ticking all your red-blooded boxes, Meatliquor serves up perfectly cooked slabs of meat in a range of American-style burger permutations (Philly cheese steak, Buffalo Chicken, Red or Green chilli and the winningly-named Dead Hippie) grilled with real butter and fries (not chips) on the side, this is the epitome of non-PC dude food, and we haven't even mentioned the liquor...

 This mobile burger van has proven immensely popular.
 There's just three choices – cheeseburger, chilli or double candy-bacon, all so flippin' tasty you'll be lining up for more.
 Currently situated at Brockley Market on Saturdays and Camden Brewery on Friday nights, also check the Mother Flipper website for more appearances.

 9. Burger & Lobster

 A simple concept.
 You pay £20.
 There are two choices: burger or lobster.
 Unlimited fries and salad.
 Drinks cost extra and include wine, beer and some very good cocktails.
 Five branches: Soho, Knighsbridge, Mayfair, Farringdon, City.
 Reserve a table because the queues are insane.

 10. Lucky Chip

 Located in a trendy part of East London, Lucky Chip serves up fantastic burgers to the poptastic hipsters of Dalston and beyond.
-Find them at the Birthdays Dalston until they set up a permanent home in summer 2015.
+Find them at the Birthdays Dalston until they set up a permanent home which is soon to be confirmed.
 Not too far away, you'll find top burgers at Hackney's The Advisory.